Azure/azure-workload-identity/docs/book/src/topics/self-managed-clusters.md

 | [Cluster API Provider Azure][1] (CAPZ) | Cluster API implementation for Microsoft Azure.                                                                                                      |
 | [Kubernetes in Docker][2] (kind)       | Run local Kubernetes clusters using Docker container.
 A fast way to create a conformant Kubernetes cluster.
 Great for local testing and development. |

+Refer to [examples][7] for a guide to create a self-managed cluster with the required configuration.

 [1]: https://capz.sigs.k8s.io/

 [2]: https://kind.sigs.k8s.io/